 - a.
-The following specifications cover controlling equipment of the combined manual and automatic type for internal combustion engines driving centrifugal fire pumps.
-The preceding sections dealing with gasoline or diesel engines driving fire pumps also apply insofar as they are appropriate. - b.
-These controllers are recommended for use only where the fire pump takes its water under pressure and their use is not recommended where a suction lift is involved. - 712.
-APPROVAL.
-All controllers shall be specifically approved for fire pump service. - 713.
-TESTING.
-The control panel shall be fitted up completely and properly tested by the manufacturer before shipment from the factory.
+The following specifications cover controlling equipment of the combined nonautomatic and automatic types for internal combustion engines driving centrifugal fire pumps.
+Chapter 600 dealing with the internal combustion engine drive also applies where appropriate. - b.
+Automatic-type controllers are recommended for use only where the fire pump takes its water under positive pressure and their use is not recommended where a suction lift is involved. - c.
+All controllers shall be specifically approved for fire pump service. - d.
+The control panel shall be completely assembled, wired and tested by the manufacturer before shipment from the factory.